48d31kh413k/1337-Piscine-42/README.md

 2-Open a terminal and type kinit <username> and your password after the prompt <br />
 3-Type examshell in a terminal to begin <br /> **-During the exam** <br />
-1-Don't forget to clean up, comment, remove your testing code, execs, and libraries prior to submission <br />
+1-Don't forget to clean up, comment, remove your testing code execs, and libraries prior to submission <br />
 2-Don't forget to push your code regularly in the rendu/<test question> directory to vogsphere before typing grademe and y in the examshell terminal <br />
 3-Read through all of the subjects and examples again before final submission <br />
 **-Before Exams** <br />